Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 Device Support
 ==============
-The mixed_radix_fft supports AIE, AIE-ML and AIE-MLv2 devices.
+The mixed_radix_fft supports AIE, AIE-ML, and AIE-MLv2 devices.

 All features are supported on these variants with minor differences as follows: